The National Eisteddfod – a wonderful week at the national festival of Wales

 The National Eisteddfod is the national festival of Wales, its language and culture.
 This arts festival is also Wales’ oldest festival; the first Eisteddfod was held at Cardigan Castle in 1176, although it was definitively established as an annual event during the 1860s.
 The festival visits North and South Wales on alternate years.

-Annually the National Eisteddfod takes place for eight days at the start of August, and the central festival field is a vibrant one, teeming with stands, stalls and shops, music, arts and crafts, design and architecture.
+Annually the National Eisteddfod takes place for eight days at the start of August, and the central festival field is a vibrant one, teeming with stands, stalls and shops, food, music, arts and crafts, design and architecture.

 The Welsh language

 Sign advertising an event at the National Eisteddfod of Wales by Eisteddfod Genedlaethol Cymru

 You don't have to be a Welsh speaker to enjoy the Eisteddfod, but you’ll never get a better chance to learn and practice a few phrases from the beautiful Welsh language, so head to Maes D (the Welsh learners tent) and have a chat with one of the friendly experts.
 Even if you don’t manage to perfect your lilt, the Eisteddfod is the place to see native speakers at their finest, with competitions ranging from acting and presentations to solo singers and large choirs, poetry and prose, all delivered in fluent Welsh.

 Trumpeters playing a fanfare on the Corn Gwlad, National Eisteddfod of Wales by Eisteddfod Genedlaethol Cymru